slappepolsen/sp-workshop/README.md

 ## Quick Start

-1. Install Python (3.12 recommended)
+1. Install Python 3.12

 2. Open a terminal in the project folder and run:

-   pip install -r requirements.txt python app.py
+   `pip install -r requirements.txt`

+   `python app.py`

    (On macOS/Linux you may need: python3 app.py)

-3. If something is missing:
+4. If something is missing:
    The app will tell you what to install (FFmpeg, N_m3u8DL-RE, etc.)

 ## Video processing studio GUI 🎬